San Antonio Antique, Art, Furniture, and Personal Property Appraisers

 Attach front, back, underside, detail, mark, label, signature, repair, restoration, condition, scale, and measurement photographs when relevant.

-Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, advisor notes, court or tax requirements, and ownership context when available.
+Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, adviser notes, court or tax requirements, and ownership context when available.

 Ask for fee model, deliverable format, turnaround time, travel terms, rush terms, revision policy, and experience with similar San Antonio or South Texas assignments.